 The Blue Sulphur Springs Pavilion is a historic Greek Revival structure located in Blue Sulphur Springs, West Virginia.
-The Pavilion is the only surviving structure from the Blue Sulphur Springs Resort, a 19th century mineral spa, and was built to shelter the sulphur spring at the resort.
+The Pavilion is the only surviving structure from the Blue Sulphur Springs Resort, a 19th-century mineral spa.
 The Pavilion consists of twelve columns holding up a square roof, and is primarily built with brick.
 It was built in 1834 along with the resort, and was added to the National Register of Historic Places on October 29, 1992.

 Blue Sulphur Springs is a small, unincorporated rural community in Greenbrier County, West Virginia.
 It is located 9 miles north of Alderson and 8 miles southwest of interchange 161 of Interstate 64 at Alta, West Virginia.
 Please see the attached map.